NuttapolCha/lod-workshop-go/README.md

 ## Getting Started

-You are given the pre-defined structs and the function signature.
-You job is to implement the *HandlePersonPurchaseProducts* function that satisfying requirements;
+You are given pre-defined structs.
+Your job is to implement the *HandlePersonPurchaseProducts* function that handle the `person` purchasing any `quantity` of `productName` within a `shop`.

-### Requirements

-A person can purchase a quantity of products if
+The person can purchase products if

-1. The person has enough money, i.e. person's money after purchasing product must be greater than or equal to zero.
+1. The `person` has enough money, i.e. person's money after purchasing product must be greater than or equal to zero.
-2. The product is in stock and has enough quantity.
+2. The `productName` is exist within the shop and has enough quantity.

+After making purchase, the person's money and shop's product quantity must be updated.

+### Constraints

+- In case `productName` exists within the shop, it is guaranteed to be unique within a shelf.

 ### Submission